MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/data-protection-backup-recovery.md

 Prerequisites:

-- The prerequisites of Disk Recovery vary depending on a few factors.
+- The prerequisites of disk recovery vary depending on a few factors.
 For instance, is soft delete enabled?
 Or does the recovery disk refer to managed disk or unmanaged disk?

 Suggestions: